Freshers Week: Myths and Legends

 2. The fun begins and ends on campus

-Your Student Union will have lots of events planned during the day and on a night, and there's obviously a lot happening on campus during the first week with Freshers' Fairs and the Freshers' Ball, but the fun doesn't have to end there!
+Hallam Union will have lots of events planned during the day and at night, and there's obviously a lot happening on campus during the first week with Freshers' and the Freebie Fair, but the fun doesn't have to end there!

-As well as enjoying what your university has to offer, why not check out what's going on in your local town or city?
+As well as enjoying what Sheffield Hallam has to offer, why not check out what's going on in Sheffield?

 3. You'll have your best nights out during Freshers